01618830666

 • Long-Term Exposure: Some studies suggest that prolonged exposure to glyphosate may have adverse health effects, especially for agricultural workers.

-• Environmental Impact: Glyphosate can have negative effects on ecosystems, potentially harming non-target species.
+• Environmental Impact: Glyphosate can negatively affect ecosystems, potentially harming non-target species.

 Safety Measures and Recommendations